-If you’re looking to decorate your home and learn a new craft in the process, this is a great option.
+If you’re looking to decorate your home and learn a new craft in the process, this is a great option to check out.

-7. Year of Knots: Modern Projects, Inspiration, and Creative Reinvention
+7. The Year of Knots: Modern Projects, Inspiration, and Creative Reinvention

 Macrame pattern books are all well and good, but what if you’re looking for a different kind of inspiration?

 That’s where The Year of Knots comes in.

 Written by fiber artist Windy Chien, it outlines her experience creating and posting a knot on her Instagram account every day for a year.
 (If you haven’t seen her Instagram, check it out because it’s incredible!)

 Do keep in mind, however, that the book doesn’t include instructions for every single knot.
 It does have some tutorials, but it’s more about the transformative change anyone can achieve by putting in the work every single day for a year.

 8. Statement Macramé: Create Stunning Large-Scale Wall Art